-The course is aimed at experienced pilots and engineers in the military civil industry or government agencies.
+The course is aimed at experienced pilots and engineers in the military or civil industry or government agencies.
 It prepares students to undertake flight testing of aircraft including modifications and upgrades.
-The basic program has been adapted to the needs of various customers to focus on different flight test and aircraft categories, on demand.
+The basic program has been adapted to the needs of various customers to focus on different flight test and aircraft categories, on-demand.

 The basic program covers:

 - Aircraft Performance Flight Tests

 - Introduction to civil avionics and Human Machine Interface testing

 - Optional add-on military modules available on demand

 - Military Mission Systems testing – RADAR, EO, EW